allarddenis/flutter-conso-app/README.md

 ## TO DO

-- Datetime support
-- Update & deletion of vehicles & data
+- Deletion of vehicles & data
-- Details page for vehicles & data
-- Change fonts
-- Add images & animations
-- Beautify everything

 ## Screenshots